 What about patients that are already taking aspirin?

 Around 15% of patients with atrial fibrillation also have co-existing coronary artery disease for which they are already prescribed aspirin or other antiplatelet medications.
 The combination of antiplatelet medications with anticoagulants significantly increases bleeding risk but also reduces the risk of vascular events.
+Aspirin monotherapy solely for stroke prevention in patients with AF should not be offered.

 The 2016 ESC guidelines recommend that for patients that require anticoagulation for AF, co-prescription of antiplatelet medications should be avoided unless there is a clear indication for platelet inhibition.
 Their guidance is summarised below: